 “Success usually comes to those who are too busy to be looking for it.”
 Henry David Thoreau was born and died in the 1800s.
 He was an American philosopher, essayist and poet.
 He believed that to live life to its fullest, people needed to simplify, get rid of unnecessary material possession and even unnecessary socialising.
 He also believed that if you are seeking success, you are likely to be romanticising the idea and not getting on with the hard, practical work necessary to achieve it.

 “Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.”
 Albert Schweitzer was a theologian, organist, writer, humanitarian, philosopher and physician.
 He felt that peoples’ ideas of success were backwards.
 He saw that people struggled to achieve success in order to feel good about themselves, but the real joy and happiness is in the doing, not in the end goal.
 He felt that was where true happiness was.

 Which of these quotes resonates most with you?
 I think that most of us would take a little from each.
-I believe that multiple income streams are the way forward; I also believe that you have to work hard to achieve what you want, and that success is useless if I’m not happy.
+There are those that believe that multiple income streams are the way forward, and I agree that even within one business, there are ways to have multiple streams of incomes, or ways to make money.
+I also believe that you have to work hard to achieve what you want, and that success is useless if I’m not happy.

 As I said earlier, all of us business owners are different.
 We all come from different backgrounds, with different experiences in everything we’ve done, from education to life itself…and those experiences go a long way to shaping how we feel about success.
 For some, having a healthy bank account is the epitome of success, whilst for others, it might be as simple as having a work/life balance, so they get quality time with their families.